MiguelAS184/MiguelAS184/README.md

 - 👋 Hi, I’m @MiguelAS184
 - 👀 I’m interested in ... data analysis and coding
-- 🌱 I’m currently learning ...
-JavaScript -> C -> C++
+- 🌱 I’m currently learning ... more C++
 - 💞️ I’m looking to collaborate on ... coding projects of any kind!
 - 📫 How to reach me ... by email, masoler04@gmail.com or by my Discord, migle_3045
 - ⚡ Fun fact: ...
-I know how to code in Java, HTML, PHP, SQL, and a little Python.
+I know how to code in Java, HTML, PHP, SQL, Python, and a little C++.
 Personally, I play guitar/bass, I play tennis, and I practice kickboxing.

 <!---
 MiguelAS184/MiguelAS184 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.